How we charge for our services

-At IBF Investigations, when we are retained for matters such as on-scene investigations, post-event investigations, vehicle examinations, review of repudiations, analysis of accidents, reconstruction of accidents, or review of merits, it is not always clear as to when such matters may ultimately proceed to court.
+As a Court Expert, it is important to advise that in cases where I am retained for matters such as on-scene investigations, post-event investigations, vehicle examinations, review of repudiations, analysis of accidents, reconstruction of accidents, or review of merits, it is often unclear as to whether such matters will ultimately proceed to court.

-Given our experience with cases that have gone to court as much as 11 years after our initial on-scene investigation, our initial quotations will typically include all services listed up to, but not including the submission of our final report, and will not include court fees.
-Due to the dynamic and unpredictable nature of litigation, we cannot accurately predict the potential impact on our rates several years into the future.
+Drawing from my extensive experience with cases that have gone to court even up to 11 years after my initial on-scene investigation, my initial quotations will typically encompass all services listed up to, but not including the submission of my final report, and will be exclusive of court fees.
+I acknowledge that the dynamic and unpredictable nature of litigation renders it difficult to accurately predict the potential impact on my rates several years into the future.

-Additionally, we are unable to predict the number of court dates, postponements, or potential settlements before we testify.
-In instances where we do proceed to court, our billing structure is specifically designed to minimize the cost to our clients.
+Additionally, I am unable to predict the number of court dates, postponements, or potential settlements before I testify.
+However, in instances where I do proceed to court, my billing structure is specially designed to minimize the cost to my clients.

-Unlike some of our peers, we bill based on the value of our contribution, rather than solely on time spent in court.
-This means that in the event that the trial is postponed, withdrawn, charges are dropped, or the case is settled before we testify, you will not be charged for our attendance.
+Unlike some of my peers, I bill based on the value of my contribution, rather than solely on time spent in court.
+This means that if the trial is postponed, withdrawn, charges are dropped, or the case is settled before I testify, you will not be charged for my attendance.

-Furthermore, if our testimony is not required or our expertise is not fully utilized, we will adjust our billing accordingly.
-We strive to ensure that our clients are only charged for the specific services that are rendered.
+Furthermore, in cases where my testimony is not required or my expertise is not fully utilized, I will adjust my billing accordingly.
+I am committed to ensuring that my clients are only charged for the specific services that are rendered.

-- When your trial date is set, you will reserve us, and pay only a minimal fee (because we have to decline other work, for those dates).
+- When your trial date is set, you will reserve me, and pay only a minimal fee (because I have to decline other work, for those dates).

-- If we arrive at court, we will charge an additional attendance fee, considering the reservation already.
+- If I arrive at court, I will charge an additional attendance fee, considering the reservation already.

-- If we contribute to the case in any way – consulting, etc – but do not testify, we charge an additional service fee.
+- If I contribute to the case in any way – consulting, etc. – but do not testify, I charge an additional service fee.

-- Finally, if we testify, we charge an additional expert witness fee.
+- Finally, if I testify, I charge an additional expert witness fee.